By Darren Craig

 Organisations have found that they must address cyber security and privacy risk management from multiple angles, including investing in robust IT security systems, conducting employee security awareness training, considering the purchase of cyber security-related insurance policies and developing a data breach response plan to make sure that they can meet the 72 hours data breach notification of GDPR.

-An important, but sometimes overlooked element of that process is third-party or data processor risk management.
+An important, but sometimes overlooked element of that process is third party risk assessments or data processor risk management.
 Under GDPR, organisations when asked are legally bound to provide assurance to the regulator that these third-party service providers are compliant with the new regulations by having good cyber security and privacy controls in place.

-As we have seen from many cyber security breaches, a company’s cyber security is only as strong as the cyber security of its third-party service providers.
+As we have seen from many cyber security breaches, a company’s cyber security is only as strong as the cyber security of its GDPR 3rd party risk assessment service providers.

 This article discusses some of the issues organisations should consider in seeking to mitigate their cyber security data privacy risk, in connection with third-party service providers.